Privacy Policy

 Personalized offers: We also use these technologies to recognize users again.
 Personalized offers are based on the analysis of the particular visitor’s purchase habits as well as their use of our electronic media.

-data contained in your customer account and data which you communicate to us when processing purchases (master data) data relating to your — previous or future — purchases made from HARTING (transaction data) and information derived from them (e.g. what products you prefer to purchase or configure) .
+Specifically, we use the following personal information to tailor advertising to you and your interests: personal information contained in your customer account and personal information which you communicate to us when processing purchases (master data) personal information relating to your — previous or future — purchases made from HARTING (transaction data) and information derived from them (e.g. what products you prefer to purchase or configure) .

-information (including cross-device information) automatically generated on visits to our electronic media (Website or app) including date and time of the visit (usage data) and information derived from such visits (e.g. what content you frequently view)
+information (including cross-device information) automatically generated on visits to our electronic media (Website or app) including date and time of the visit (usage data) and information derived from such visits (e.g. what content you frequently view) products which you have searched for or viewed in our electronic media.

 The analysis and evaluation of the information specified allow us to make offers and product recommendations individually tailored to users’ interests.
 Personalized offers can be sent by letter, on visits to our electronic media (website and app) or — if separate consent has been given — by email or push notification.